pseudopirate/fullstack-interview-challenge/README.md

 ## Dataset

-The dataset with all the necessary information for searching has the following format:
+The `dataset.json` has all the necessary information for searching with the following format:

 ```js
 [